amuller/libsim/gsoc-ideas.md

 * Add new distance functions using the Encyclopedia of distance functions by Desa et al.
 * Improve test cases
 * Add a new algorithm to OBSearch.net, improve packaging and distribution.
-* Add a new distance learning technique.
+* Add new automatic distance learning techniques to the library.